As useful as a college’s website can be, it’s not going to give you the full picture of what it would actually be like to attend that school.

 • Where are the sports played, on-campus or off?

-• Which ones are the most popular watch?
+• Which ones are the most popular to watch?

 • What’s the average cost for a sporting event ticket?

-If there’s a sport that you’re particularly fond of watching, ask your guide about the school’s team!
-If attending sports events is an important factor for choosing a college, then these can be questions to ask on a college tour.
+If there’s a sport that you’re particularly fond of watching, ask your guide about the school’s team.

 If you’re athletic or want to become more athletic, joining an intramural sports team can be a fun way to get exercise and socialize at the same time.

-While you’re on your tour, ask where the school gym is and where and when intramurals sign-ups usually happen.
-Ask your tour guide if a gym membership is included in tuition and what you get access to, as some intramural sports may have an extra sign-up cost.
+While you’re on your tour, ask where the school gym is and where and when intramural sign-ups usually happen.
+Another question you might ask on your college tour is if a gym membership is included in tuition and what you get access to, as some intramural sports may have an extra sign-up cost.

 Some of the most important questions to ask on a college tour will have to do with the available living situations.
 Choosing your college living situation is a huge decision.